10 Lives: Release

 The film had its world premiere on January 20, 2024, in the Sundance Film Festival, Park City, Utah.
 For the premiere, the film's cats are seen at a stage, in front of the film festival.

 In the United Kingdom, the film was distributed as a Sky Original.
 It was released on April 5, 2024 and it is available to watch on Sky Cinema and Sky's streaming service NOW.

 In May 2024, Briarcliff Entertainment acquired the North American distribution rights to the film.
 It was originally scheduled to be released theaters in the United States on October 11, 2024.
 However, a month before release, the studio silently took it off the schedule, replacing it with The Apprentice.
+In March 2026, Angel Studios quietly released the film on their streaming platform in the United States.

 Reception

+On the review aggregator website Rotten Tomatoes, 62% of 13 critics' reviews are positive.

 A review at Common Sense Media concluded, "The movie is sweet, funny, and warm, although it has tearjerker moments that might upset younger kids."
 A review in Deadline offered a similar appraisal of the production.
 Screen Daily was also positive about the film, writing "Yet what stands out is how, even after all these years in the business, Jenkins clearly has still has the spirit of fun and storytelling aimed at small children and that's the loveliest thing of all.
 Modest though this film may be, it's a genial achievement."